 Dear Cheryl: You are clever, for sure.
 I hope you enjoy the book.
 Be sure to write back once you’ve finished it.
 I’d love to know what you think.
 Thanks for the chuckle!

-YESTERDAY: Even More Great Readers Tips
+PREVIOUSLY: Even More Great Readers Tips